BioKIC/symbiota-docs/content/coll_manager/public_feedback/_index.en.md

 keywords: ["crowdsourcing","annotations", "comments", "public feedback"]
 ---

+{{< notice info >}}
 Sourcing public feedback on your specimen occurrences is one way to improve the "cleanliness", or quality, of your data.
-Symbiota offers several tools to help you gather this information from anyone with a portal user account:
+Symbiota offers several tools to help you gather this information from anyone with a portal user account.
+{{</ notice >}}
 - [Commenting](/symbiota-docs/coll_manager/public_feedback/comment/)
 - [Public Edits](/symbiota-docs/coll_manager/public_feedback/public_edits/)